xythobuz/OpenRaider/README.md

 Linux Distributions will probably provide an ALUT library ready to install with their package manager, so you won't need to compile freealut.

-Sound support is optional now, however.
+Sound support is optional, however.
 If cmake can’t find OpenAL and ALUT, Audio will be deactivated.
 If you want to explicitly deactivate it, call cmake with `-DENABLE_AUDIO=NO`.

 ## Building